ezzing/3DLayout-documentation/README.md

 Introduction
 ============

 Ezzing 3DLayout is a PV planning tool that allows you to generate a 3d model of a building based on a satellite image.
 You can model any number of buildings, select between up to five different type of roofs, define keepouts and trees with custom heights…

 Inside each roof area you can customize different structures, select module models and get automated previews of your setup.

 It also provides you with a perspective view and a sun simulator to determine where the shadows will be in your installation.

 Ezzing 3DLayout is an embebible webapp.
 You can integrate it inside your own system and customize many elements inside, from module models to prefered default settings for each roof type.

 In this document you will find a brief showcase of the different areas of the app, a technical explanation on how to integrate this webapp inside your platform, a full description of the API that will allow you to communicate with the 3DLayout, and finally a description on how to customize different parts of the app.

 <img src="./layout-doc-imgs/intro-mac.jpg" alt="3DLayout" class="w100" />

 You can test the app by visiting this link:

-<a href="https://layout.ezzing.com/#/demo" class="uri" class="uri">https://layout.ezzing.com/#/demo</a>
+<a href="https://layout.ezzing.com/#/demo" class="uri uri">https://layout.ezzing.com/#/demo</a>

 Also you can follow a tutorial to learn the basics of the 3DLayout in this link:

-<a href="https://layout.ezzing.com/#/tutorial" class="uri" class="uri">https://layout.ezzing.com/#/tutorial</a>
+<a href="https://layout.ezzing.com/#/tutorial" class="uri uri">https://layout.ezzing.com/#/tutorial</a>

 Screenshots
 ===========